Social Issues

 Commercial fishing nets — also called trawling nets — are no joke.
 They can be up to two miles long and around the size of a football field at their opening.
 Do you think a net that large will only catch the salmon, shrimp, or tuna that commercial fishers set out to catch?

-The answer turns out to be a resounding “no.” Approximately 40% of the global commercial catch is actually not the intended species.
+The answer turns out to be a resounding “no.” Estimates suggest approximately 40% of the global commercial catch is actually not the intended species.
 This 40% is called bycatch and can include species like dolphins, sharks, whales, sea turtles, and anything else that happens to be swimming through at the time of the catch.

 Besides being incredibly sad, bycatch causes other problems.
 It leads to more overfishing, slowing down the recovery time for exploited and overexploited species.
 It kills already endangered species like sea turtles and seabirds.
 They may be caught in the nets and killed, or they could become entangled in netting debris, carrying around pieces that are disfiguring and can even drown or starve them.
 Bycatch is also extremely wasteful, both physically and financially.
 Even fisheries certified as sustainable have been found to discard a large percentage of their catches.